 This challenge terrified Saul and the Israelites.

 The part we rarely focus on however is how prepared David really was for this particular encounter.
 If attention is paid, one could reasonably conclude that David was well prepared for the fight and Goliath arguably was out of his league.
-Here's David:
+Here's David:"'Don't worry about this Philistine,' David said to Saul.
+'I'll go fight him!'
+'Don't be ridiculous,' Saul replied.
+'There's no way you can fight this Philistine and possibly win!
+You're only a boy, and he's been a man of war since his youth.'

 But David persisted.
 'I have been taking care of my father's sheep and goats.
 When a lion or bear comes to steal a lamb from the flock, I go after it with a club to rescue the lamb from its mouth.
 If the animal turns on me, I catch it by the jaw and club it to death.
 I have done this to both lions and bears, and I'll do it to this pagan Philistine, too, for he has defied the armies of the living God!
 The Lord who rescued me from the claws of the lion and the bear will rescue me from this Philistine!'"